PrefectHQ/prefect/docs/guides/automations.md

     create_or_update_automation()
 ```

-You can find a complete repo with these APIs examples in this [GitHub repository](https://github.com/EmilRex/prefect-api-examples/tree/main).
+Find a complete repo with these APIs examples in this [GitHub repository](https://github.com/EmilRex/prefect-api-examples/tree/main).

-In this example, we managed to create the automation by registering the .yaml file with a helper function.
-This offers another experience when trying to create an automation.
+In this example, you created the automation by registering the .yaml file with a helper function.

-## Custom webhook kicking off an automation
+## Kick off an automation with a custom webhook

-We can use webhooks to expose the events API which allows us to extend the functionality of deployments and ways to respond to changes in our workflow through a few easy steps.
+Use webhooks to expose the events API.
+This allows you to extend the functionality of deployments and respond to changes in your workflow.

-By exposing a webhook endpoint, we can kick off workflows that can trigger deployments - all from a simple event created from an HTTP request.
+By exposing a webhook endpoint, you can kick off workflows that trigger deployments, all from an event created from an HTTP request.

-Lets create a webhook within the UI.
-Here is the webhook we can use to create these dynamic events.
+Create this webhook in the UI to create these dynamic events.
 ```JSON
 {
     "event": "model-update",